alpinezx/openwebui-searxng/README.md

 SearXNG is a self-hosted, privacy-respecting meta search engine.
 It queries Google, Bing, DuckDuckGo and others simultaneously, strips out all ads and tracking, and returns clean results — served entirely from your own machine.
 Open WebUI provides a polished chat interface for your local AI models, with SearXNG powering live web search.

+> **Cloud models only.** This setup is designed for use with cloud-based AI providers (OpenAI, Anthropic, etc.) via their APIs.
+Local models via Ollama are not included or configured by these scripts.
+You will need an API key from your chosen provider to use Open WebUI after setup.

+> **Already have Open WebUI installed?** Do not run these scripts — they will replace your existing Open WebUI container and may overwrite your data.
+If you already have Ollama running locally, it will connect automatically once Open WebUI is set up, but your existing container and settings will be lost.

 ---

 ## Before You Start